 It’s the age-old question for creatives of any kind.
 Contributors are effectively writing free content for LinkedIn for the promise of visibility, which is another way of saying “exposure.”
 The rewards could be big.
 They could.
 But will they be?
-And will the time taken that could have been spent on writing a paid article for elsewhere be rewarded?
+And will the time spent, that could have been spent on writing a paid article elsewhere, be rewarded?

 4) Spam, spam, spam

 We know it’s coming.
-Some people will absolutely use their answers to either spam the community or to go straight for the hard sell.
+Some people will inevitably use their answers to either spam the community or go straight for the hard sell.
 LinkedIn no doubt has editors in place to help with this, but they’re going to have their work cut out.

 This new feature could be a boon for marketers.
-You could easily use it to show your clients’ or company’s expertise to a wider audience, which is never a bad thing.
+They could easily use it to show their client’s or company’s expertise to a wider audience, which is never a bad thing.
 However, like most things in marketing, it’s going to be about using it judiciously and doing it well.

 Considering how prevalent the use of AI already is and how much more we’re going to see of it, I don’t think marketers should ignore this new feature.
 Instead, take your time and consider how best to make use of it for you and your clients.